 Our study revealed that students who are motivated to gain experience are more likely to participate in multiple clubs.
 We can conclude that experience-based learning seems to be a significant factor influencing students' involvement in multiple clubs.
 Students increasingly recognize the value of practical experience in preparing for their future careers and perceive clubs as valuable means to gain a wide range of practical experiences.
 This is in line with previous findings by Webber et al (2013) that by joining multiple clubs, students may be exposed to a range of diverse perspectives, challenges, and opportunities.
-Further, students who are motivated to pursue personal interests and hobbies participate in multiple clubs as crucial in shaping their overall college experience and perceive clubs as valuable environments to pursue their personal interests and hobbies.
+Further, students who are motivated to pursue personal interests and hobbies participate in multiple clubs and participate more frequently.
+Students recognize the need to pursue their personal interests and hobbies as crucial in shaping their overall college experience and perceive clubs as valuable environments to pursue their personal interests and hobbies.